Family and Consumer Science (FCS) Education

 – FCS/Education Work-Based Learning

-Ada-Borup West, Badger, Blackduck, East Grand Forks, Goodridge, Greenbush-Middle River, Kelliher, Kittson Central, Mahnomen, Marshall County Central, Red Lake Falls, Roseau, South Koochiching, Stephen-Argyle Central, Thief River Falls, Tri-County Schools, Warroad, Waubun-Ogema-White Earth, and Win-E-Mac.
+Ada-Borup-West, Badger, Bemidji, Blackduck, East Grand Forks, Goodridge, Greenbush Middle River, Grygla, Kelliher, Lancaster, Mahnomen, Marshall County Central, Park Rapids, Red Lake Falls, Roseau, South Koochiching, Thief River Falls, Tri-County, Warroad, Waubun-Ogema-White Earth, and Win-E-Mac.

-Cloquet, Cook County, Duluth, Esko, Hibbing, International Falls, Lake Superior, Littlefork-Big Falls, Mesabi East, Mountain Iron-Buhl, Proctor, Rock Ridge, and St. Louis County.
+Aitkin, Cloquet, Cook County, Duluth, Esko, Hibbing, International Falls, Lake Superior, Littlefork-Big Falls, Mesabi East, Mountain Iron-Buhl, Northeast Service Cooperative (Region 3), Proctor, and Rock Ridge.

-Brainerd, Cass Lake-Bena, Freshwater Education, Long Prairie-Grey Eagle, Menahga, Pequot Lakes, Pierz, Pillager, Sebeka, Staples-Motley, and Wadena-Deer Creek.
+Brainerd, Cass Lake-Bena, Crosby-Ironton, Freshwater Education District, Little Falls, Long Prairie-Grey Eagle, Menahga, Pequot Lakes, Pierz, Pillager, Pine River-Backus, Sebeka, Staples-Motley, Upsala, Verndale, Wadena-Deer Creek, and Walker-Hackensack-Akeley.

-Alexandria, Barnesville, Brandon-Evansville, Clinton-Graceville-Beardsley, Detroit Lakes, Dilworth-Glyndon-Felton, Fergus Falls, Frazee-Vergas, Hawley, Herman-Norcross, Lake Park-Audubon, Lakes Country Service Cooperative, Minnewaska, Moorhead, Morris Area, New York Mills, Osakis, Perham-Dent, and Wheaton.
+Alexandria, Barnesville, Clinton-Graceville-Beardsley, Detroit Lakes, Dilworth-Glyndon-Felton, Fergus Falls, Frazee-Vergas, Hawley, Herman-Norcross, Lake Park Audubon, Minnewaska, Moorhead, Morris, New York Mills, Osakis, Pelican Rapids, Perham-Dent, and Wheaton.

-Albany, Annandale, Becker, Belgrade-Brooten-Elrosa, Big Lake, Buffalo-Hanover-Montrose, Cambridge-Isanti, Chisago Lakes, Dassel-Cokato, East Central, Elk River, Hinckley-Finlayson, Holdingford, Kimball, Melrose, Monticello, Mora, North Branch, Onamia, Pine City, Princeton, Rockville-Cold Spring-Richmond (ROCORI), Rush City, Sauk Centre, Sauk Rapids-Rice, St. Cloud, St. Michael-Albertville, and Wright Technical Center.
+Albany, Annandale, Becker, Belgrade-Brooten-Elrosa, Big Lake, Buffalo-Hanover-Montrose, Cambridge-Isanti, Chisago Lakes, Dassel-Cokato, Delano, East Central, Elk River, Hinckley-Finlayson, Holdingford, Kimball, Meeker and Wright Special Education, Melrose, Monticello, Mora, North Branch, Onamia, Pine City, Princeton, Rockville-Cold Spring-Richmond (ROCORI), Rush City, Sartell-St. Stephen, Sauk Centre, Sauk Rapids-Rice, St. Cloud, St. Michael-Albertville, TRIO Wolf Creek Distance Learning, and Wright Technical Center.

-Aitkin, Anoka-Hennepin, Bloomington, Brooklyn Center, Burnsville-Eagan-Savage, Centennial, Columbia Heights, Eastern Carver County, Eden Prairie, Edina, Farmington, Forest Lake, Fridley, Hastings, Hopkins, Intermediate #287, Intermediate #917, Jordan, Lakeville, Mahtomedi, Minneapolis, Minnetonka, Mounds View, New Prague, North St. Paul-Maplewood-Oakdale, Northeast Metro #916, Osseo, Prior Lake-Savage, Randolph, Richfield, Robbinsdale, Rosemount-Apple Valley-Eagan, Roseville, Shakopee, South St. Paul, South Washington County, Spring Lake Park, St. Anthony-New Brighton, St. Paul, SW Metro Intermediate #288, Waconia, Watertown-Mayer, Wayzata, West St. Paul-Mendota Hts-Eagan, and White Bear Lake.
+Anoka-Hennepin, Bloomington, BlueSky Charter, Brooklyn Center, Burnsville-Eagan-Savage, Centennial, Columbia Heights, Eastern Carver County, Eden Prairie, Edina, Farmington, Forest Lake, Fridley, Great River School, Hastings, Hopkins, Intermediate 287, Intermediate 288 (Southwest Metro), Intermediate 916 (Northeast Metro), Intermediate 917, Jordan, Lakeville, Mahtomedi, Minneapolis, Minnesota Transitions Charter, Minnetonka, Mounds View, New Prague, North St. Paul-Maplewood Oakdale, Osseo, PACT Charter, Prior Lake-Savage, Randolph, Richfield, Robbinsdale, Rosemount-Apple Valley-Eagan, Roseville, Saint Paul, Shakopee, South St. Paul, South Washington County, Spring Lake Park, St. Anthony-New Brighton, St. Francis, Upper Mississippi Academy, Waconia, Watertown-Mayer, Wayzata, West St. Paul-Mendota Heights-Eagan, and White Bear Lake.

-Atwater-Cosmos-Grove City (ACGC), Adrian, Bird Island-Olivia-Lake Lillian (BOLD), Dawson-Boyd, Ellsworth, Fulda, Glencoe-Silver Lake, Hendricks, Heron Lake-Okabena, Hutchinson, Kerkhoven-Murdock-Sunburg, Lac Qui Parle Valley, Lakeview, Litchfield, Luverne, Marshall, Minneota, Montevideo, Murray County Central, New London-Spicer, Ortonville, Pipestone, Redwood Area, Russell-Tyler-Ruthton (RTR), Tracy, Windom, Worthington, and Yellow Medicine East.
+Adrian, Atwater-Cosmos-Grove City, Bird Island-Olivia-Lake Lillian, Dawson-Boyd, Ellsworth, Glencoe-Silver Lake, Hendricks, Heron Lake-Okabena, Hutchinson, Kerkhoven-Murdock-Sunburg, Lakeview, Litchfield, Luverne, Marshall, Minneota, Montevideo, Murray County Central, New London-Spicer, Ortonville, Pipestone, Redwood, Russell-Tyler-Ruthton, Tracy Area, Westbrook-Walnut Grove, Windom, Worthington, and Yellow Medicine East.

-Blue Earth Area, Fairmont Area, Gibbon-Fairfax-Winthrop (GFW), Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Le Sueur-Henderson, Mankato, New Ulm, NRHEG, Sibley East, Springfield, St. James, St. Peter, Tri-City United, United South Central, Waseca, and Waterville-Elysian-Morristown.
+Blue Earth, Cleveland, Fairmont, Gibbon-Fairfax-Winthrop, Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Le Sueur-Henderson, Mankato, New Richland-Hartland-Ellendale-Geneva (NRHEG), New Ulm, River Bend Education District, Sibley East, Springfield, St. James, St. Peter, Tri-City United, United South Central, and Waseca.

-Albert Lea, Austin, Blooming Prairie, Byron, Caledonia, Dover-Eyota, Faribault, Goodhue, Goodhue County Education District, Hayfield, Houston, Kasson-Mantorville, Kenyon-Wanamingo, La Crescent-Hokah, Lake City, Northfield, Owatonna, Pine Island, Red Wing, Rochester, Rushford-Peterson, Stewartville, Triton, Winona, Zumbro Education District, and Zumbrota-Mazeppa.
+Albert Lea, Austin, Blooming Prairie, Byron, Dover-Eyota, Faribault, Goodhue, Goodhue County Education District, Hayfield, Houston, Kasson-Mantorville, Kenyon-Wanamingo, La Crescent-Hokah, Lake City, Northfield, Owatonna, Red Wing, Rochester, Rushford-Peterson, Stewartville, Winona, Zumbro Education District, and Zumbrota-Mazeppa.

 FCS State Leadership and Professional Organizations